 - formal assessments

-Whether you’re referring to the results of formal instruction such as DIBELS or informal notes that you jot down during guided reading time – you’ve got to decide what to do with the information.
+Whether you’re referring to the results of formal instruction such as Acadience Reading (my favorite!) or informal notes that you jot down during small groups – you’ve got to decide what to do with the information.

 I suggest recording the data on a spreadsheet.
 Use the chart to group students with similar needs.
 Then make plans for how to address their needs in small groups or in individual reading conferences.